-SAWUURA is a primitive retreat with its own water, but no electricity or telephone.
+SAWUURA is a retreat with its own water, but no electricity.
+There is limited cellphone service.
 Water is available from a well and is gravity-fed to faucets at two cabins, near campsites and at the kitchen area.
 There are solar-heated showers and fiberglass pit toilets.
 There is a kiosk on the main road near the kitchen with maps of the area and current news.
 The open air kitchen consists of a propane stove, two double sinks and counter tops.
 There are picnic tables in two covered ramadas and one fire pit.

 Two more cabins that are not usable at this time are slated for eventual restoration.

 A hiking trail follows the inner perimeter of the property and other trails inside SAWUURA connect to various scenic points.